Florence Prag Kahn: Life and career

+Congress

 Florence Kahn was elected as a Republican to the 69th Congress, by special election, to fill the vacancy caused by the death of her husband, who had just been re-elected to a 13th term.
-She was reelected to the 70th, 71st, 72nd, 73rd, and 74th Congresses, serving from December 7, 1925 to January 3, 1937.
+She was reelected to the 70th, 71st, 72nd, 73rd, and 74th Congresses, serving from December 7, 1925, to January 3, 1937.
 She replaced her husband and became the first woman on the House Military Affairs Committee.

 Kahn supported Herbert Hoover's unsuccessful campaign against Franklin Delano Roosevelt in the 1932 presidential election.
 She was an unsuccessful candidate for reelection to the 75th Congress in 1936.

+Later career

 Afterwards, Kahn actively tried to get women involved in politics.
 She was a member of the American Association of University Women, Hadassah and the Council of Jewish Women.
 She was a Reform Jew, and belonged to Congregation Emanu-El of San Francisco.

+Death and burial

 Kahn died in San Francisco on November 16, 1948, and was interred in the Home of Peace Cemetery in Colma, California.